UnbanTwin/Aubrey-voice-recognition/readme.md

 ### Goals for the project
 - Weather
-- charictar sheets and dice rolls
+- character sheets
 - and more
+- more dice

+###Complete stuff:
+- d20 dice roll done.